mity/mctrl/lib/acutest/README.md

 * If the exception is derived from `std::exception`, `what()` is written out in the error message.

-**Unix specific features:**
+**Unix/Posix specific features:**
 * By default, every unit test is executed as a child process.
 * By default, if the output is directed to a terminal, the output is colorized.
+* If the system offers Posix timer (`clock_gettime()`), user can measure test execution times with `--time=real` (same as `--time`) and `--time=cpu`.

+**Linux specific features:**
+* If a debugger is detected, the default execution of tests as child processes is suppressed in order to make the debugging easier.

 **Windows specific features:**
 * By default, every unit test is executed as a child process.
+* If a debugger is detected, the default execution of tests as child processes is suppressed in order to make the debugging easier.
 * By default, if the output is directed to a terminal, the output is colorized.
 * Acutest installs a SEH filter to print out uncaught SEH exceptions.
+* User can measure test execution times with `--time`.

 Any C/C++ module implementing one or more unit tests and including `acutest.h`, can be built as a standalone program.
 We call the resulted binary as a "test suite" for purposes of this document.
 The suite is then executed to run the tests, as specified with its command line options.

-By default, all unit tests in the program are run and (on Windows and Unix) every unit test is executed in a context of its own subprocess.
-Both can be overridden on the command line.

-We say any unit test succeeds if all conditions (preprocessor macros `TEST_CHECK` or `TEST_CHECK_`) called throughout its execution pass, the test does not throw any exception (C++ only), and (on Windows/Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).
+We say any unit test succeeds if and only if:
+1. all condition checks (as described below) called throughout its execution pass;
+2. the test does not throw any exception (C++ only); and
+3. (on Windows or Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).

-Exit code of the test suite is 0 if all executed unit tests pass, 1 if any of them fails, or any other number if an internal error occurs.

 ## Writing Unit Tests